On higher scissors congruence: Introduction

-\end{thm} Here $\wedge$ denotes exterior product over $\Q$, $E(1) \cong \R \rtimes \Z/2$ is the isometry group of the line, $T(1)$ is the subgroup of translations, and $O(2)$ and $SO(2)$ are the orthogonal and special orthogonal groups, respectively.
-As usual for scissors congruence problems, all of these groups are considered to be discrete, without their usual topology.
+We note once more a conceptual relationship to the higher $K$-theory of fields: the above two theorems imply that scissors congruence $K$-theory is the homotopy orbits of a wedge of sphere spectra.
+The same was recently proven about the stable rank filtration of higher $K$-theory of fields from \cite{rognes_rank}, partially resolving a longstanding conjecture by Rognes \cite{miller_patzt_wilson}.

-Since $H^1 \cong E^1$, these cases exhaust all of the neat one-dimensional geometries.
-We give the details in \autoref{sec:examples}, along with a somewhat explicit description of the higher translational $K$-theory groups $K_i(\Pol{E^n}{T(n)})$, see \autoref{translational_case}.
+\begin{rmk} Since the first version of this paper was posted, it has become apparent that \autoref{intro_dim_one} is closely related to the homology of the group of interval exchange transformations, which was computed more recently in \cite{tanner}, using \cite{li,szymik_wahl}.
+In particular, Robin Sroka pointed out a striking similarity between \autoref{intro_dim_one} and \cite[Lem 5.6]{tanner}.
+In general, the higher scissors congruence groups are closely related to the group of ``scissors automorphisms,'' that is, self-maps of a polytope that cut it into pieces and then rearrange the pieces using elements of the group $G$.
+See the more recent paper \cite{KLMMS-1} for details. \end{rmk}

-\begin{rmk} The space $\ST(X)$ agrees with the RT-building $F^X_{\sbt}$ used by Campbell and Zakharevich \cite{cz}.
-Their work uses an isomorphism at the level of $K_0$
+\begin{rmk} The space $\ST(X)$ agrees with the RT-building $F^X_{\sbt}$ used by Campbell and Zakharevich \cite{cz} in their refinement of Goncharov's conjecture concerning the Dehn complex and motivic cohomology \cite{goncharov,rudenko}.
+Campbell and Zakharevich use an isomorphism at the level of $K_0$

 where $\sigma$ is the sign representation, and we reduce $K$-theory in the spherical case.
-Our results imply that the higher homology of the space $\ST(X)^{\sigma}_{hG}$ also captures the higher $K$-groups, at least rationally.
-As a result, Campbell and Zakharevich's construction in \cite[\S 2]{cz} allows us to extend the classical Dehn invariant to the higher scissors congruence $K$-groups.
+Our results imply that the higher homology of their space $\ST(X)^{\sigma}_{hG}$ also captures the higher $K$-groups, at least rationally.
+Therefore the construction in \cite[\S 2]{cz} can be used to extend the classical Dehn invariant to the higher scissors congruence groups.
 Details of this construction will appear in future work. \end{rmk}